Convert a set of amplitudes (defined along a set of corresponding directions) to their spherical harmonic representation

 The spherical harmonic decomposition is calculated by least-squares linear fitting to the amplitude data.

-The directions can be defined either as a DW gradient scheme (for example to compute the SH representation of the DW signal) or a set of [az el] pairs as output by the dirgen command.
+The directions can be defined either as a DW gradient scheme (for example to compute the SH representation of the DW signal), a set of [az el] pairs as output by the dirgen command, or a set of [ x y z ] directions in Cartesian coordinates.
 The DW gradient scheme or direction set can be supplied within the input image header or using the -gradient or -directions option.
 Note that if a direction set and DW gradient scheme can be found, the direction set will be used by default.

 - -lmax order set the maximum harmonic order for the output series.
 By default, the program will use the highest possible lmax given the number of diffusion-weighted images, up to a maximum of 8.